QWARDZ/Project-Facebook-tools/README.md

 - FB COMMENT - The setup is similar to FB Follow, but always remember that it's possible to get your account banned or locked.

 ```
+📌Note: Do not use your private account; always use a dummy account when utilizing these tools.
+Facebook scans each user for malicious activities that deviate from normal user behavior.
+Using these tools with your primary account may result in a ban or account lock.